 What time is Australia vs England today?

-Everything you need to know ahead of the first game of the series Down Under
+Everything you need to know ahead of the second game of the series Down Under

-Australia seek revenge over England after a 3-0 whitewash the last time Eddie Jones’ side were in Australia back in 2016.
+England face Australia in the second Test of a three-match series on Saturday, looking to avenge the disheartening defeat they suffered in Perth a week ago.

-There are three crunch Test matches Down Under with the Red Rose entering the series after three damaging defeats against Ireland, France and most recently against the Barbarians.
+England lost 30-28 – their first defeat by the Wallabies since 2015 and the first time Eddie Jones has been on the wrong side of a result against the country of his birth since taking over as head coach of the Red Rose - but that scoreline obscures the fact that they trailed 30-14 at the death before late Henry Arundell and Jack van Poortvliet tries added a veneer of respectability.

 When is Australia vs England?

-The match will be played at the Optus Stadium in Perth, on Saturday 2 July, kick-off is slated for 10:55am BST and 7:15pm local time.
+The match will be played at Lang Park in Brisbane, Australia on Saturday 9 July, kick-off is slated for 10:55am BST.

 Where can I watch it?